CerialPvP/2873/README.md

 # How to update skripts?

+There are 2 ways.

+## The first way

+Just go to the scripts folder, go to the updater skript, put that in your server and then execute /update <skript name> ingame.
+The skript will fetch the wanted skript from the releases tab and it will download to 2873, then it will reload.

+## The second way

-Just go to the **skripts** folder, go to a skript you need to update, paste it into Minehut, and voila!
+Just go to the scripts folder in the repository, then you can go to the wanted skript, go to it, copy and paste it to 2873, and reload.

-Thanks for being on this repository, peace!
+# Peace!